BrunoHernandez14/HackReason2025/README.md

 ## Usage Instructions

 ### 1. Running the Program
-- Load the Prolog file into a Prolog interpreter (e.g., SWI-Prolog).
+- Load the Ciao Prolog file into a Prolog interpreter (e.g., SWI-Prolog).
 - Start the main function by entering: main.